nodejs/security-wg/processes/cve_management_process.md

 than two remaining CVEs a new block must be requested as follows:

-* Use the Mitre request form https://cveform.mitre.org/ with the option `Request a Block of CVEs to request a new block`.
+* Use the Mitre request form https://cveform.mitre.org/ with the option `Request a Block of IDs` to request a new block.
-* The new block will be sent to the requestor through email.
+* The new block will be sent to the requester through email.
-* Once the new block has been received, the requestor will add them to the Available list.
+* Once the new block has been received, the requester will add them to the Available list.

 All changes to the files for managing CVEs in a given year will